pspowell/CCHS/_posts/2025-11-25-rebuilding-cchs-coalition.md

 - inconsistent communication,
 - and a decline in organizational transparency and participation.

 These issues are not personal.
-They are **structural governance problems** — and they are solvable.
+They are **structural governance problems** — and they are solvable.  **The board is still comprised of caring, dedicated volunteers**, it just lacks a healthy composition.

 Ohio law (ORC 1702) gives members both the *right* and the *responsibility* to ensure nonprofits operate ethically and transparently.
 Our goal is not conflict; it is **restoration**.